 - (MRI) MAGNETIC RESONANCE IMAGING

 - NUCLEAR MEDICINE

 - SCHOOL OF RADIOGRAPHY

-Mercy Medical Center is able to support breast health services for the uninsured and underinsured on Long Island thanks to a grant from Pink Aid.
-The grant supports complimentary breast cancer screenings, breast biopsies, secondary screenings like the MBI — an advanced screening for women with dense breasts — and more.
+Mercy Hospital is able to support breast health services for the uninsured on Long Island thanks to a grant from Pink Aid.
+The grant supports complimentary breast cancer screenings, breast biopsies, secondary screenings like the MBI — an advanced screening for individuals with dense breasts — and more.

 Stuart Fales is the administrative director of radiology.
 He can be reached at (516) 705-2124 or via email at Stuart.Fales@chsli.org.